-Asking yourself these questions can help you learn from this quarantine time:
+Asking yourself these questions can help you learn from this time:

 - What have I learned from and about my kids?

-- How has my family benefitted from this time together?
+- How has my family benefitted from this time?

 - What has been a struggle for us?

-- How will we as a family be different after the quarantine ends?
+- How will we as a family be different by this time next year?

-- How will I parent differently after quarantine?
+- How will I parent differently moving forward?

 It’s always good to be trying to improve as a parent, but it is easy to fall into the perfection trap and end up sitting in feelings of fear and guilt.
-This doesn’t benefit you or your kids.
+Instead, choose to see the potential for growth.